A Fitbit for Learning

 Personalized Learning Squared (PL2) is a collaboration fostered by Remake Learning between Carnegie Mellon University’s (CMU) LearnLab and the University of Pittsburgh’s Center for Urban Education (CUE).
 By pairing the power of human tutors with artificial intelligence (AI), project leaders hope to target opportunity gaps for students of color and other marginalized groups, piloting innovative approaches to personalized learning.
 Currently in the pilot phase, PL2 is being implemented and co-designed at four locations across the Pittsburgh region: Pittsburgh Public Schools (PPS), Propel Charter Schools, Shaler Area School District, and Elizabeth Forward School District.

 Ken Koedinger is professor of Human Computer Interaction and Psychology at CMU and previously taught geometry at Pittsburgh Public Schools’ Langley K–8.
-As a member of CMU’s LearnLab, Koedinger is heading the development of the PL2 app.
+As the director of CMU’s LearnLab, Koedinger is heading the development of the PL2 app.

 We spoke with Koedinger about the promise and challenges of PL2 and the research behind it.